 Me and Glori bummed our way all over Florida, pissass broke, mostly, but getting by because Glori had a gift for squeezing value out of stuff most people thought was crap.
-There was more to that particular talent of hers than just her charms and good looks, though all of the time, charm and good looks sells a shitload of totally worthless shit, which is why they have movie stars and models in TV ads.
+There was more to that particular talent of hers than just her charms and good looks– not to shortchange the value of charm and good looks when it comes to selling worthless shit, since all of the time, shitloads of totally worthless shit is up for sale, and nobody would ever buy it if it weren’t for the movie stars and pro models in the ads.

-She would take all of the cheap junk she gathered to Miami, or Key West, or Jax, or St. Pete, and sell it for a profit, usually slim, but enough.
+She would take all of her cheap junk to Miami, or Key West, or Jax, or St. Pete, and sell it for a profit, usually slim, but enough.

 We had to sleep in the car for days, and go hungry, and dry, and both of us went through the absolute Hell of nicotine withdrawal, but it made both of us finally quit smoking, which probably was for the best.
 I was pissed the whole time, but it turned out to be a good deal, in the end.
 And later Glori told me that her evil step mother used to have a bunch of those cards.
 Not a complete deck.
 Nobody had a complete deck, but her step mother had a lot of them, and the cards were special cards, and you could use them like medicine, but like any medicine, you had to use them very carefully.
 And we had far too few to be any good.
 All of this sounded more like prime grade A Glori bullshit, but when I saw how much we raked in from the deal in Casadega, it didn’t matter whether it was bullshit or not.
 I forgot how many cards we sold, and how much we got for each card, but I do recall walking away with something in the realm of 42 grand.
 Glori had given the grandest pitch I ever heard in my life.
 It worked.
 And there was something… I don’t know what you’d call it… about the cards.